Inter-professional Studies Courses 2013-2014

-Presents a model of stress reduction based on the dynamic interaction of internal mind/body processes with external factors in the impinging environment.
-Centers in the theory and application of "mindfulness," enacted in meditation and yoga, and activities of daily life.
+Presents a model of stress reduction based on the dynamic interaction of internal mind/ body process with external factors in the impinging environment.
+Centers in the theory and application of "mindfulness," enacted in meditation, yoga, and activities of daily life.
 Examines additional strategies such as social support and cognitive restructuring.

 AIDS and Addiction

 Provides information about AIDS and addictions, as separate problems, and as issues that intersect, using the ecological framework and a feminist model.
 Open to sophomores, juniors and seniors.

 Focuses on prevention, intervention and treatment for families in which there is evidence of potential child abuse and neglect.
 Topics include identification of abuse/neglect, dynamics of abuse, interpretation of relevant legislation, impact of abuse on child development, treatment programs and approaches, and analysis of social issues relative to family violence.
 Open to sophomores, juniors and seniors.

 Further examines major approaches to understanding child neglect and abuse in areas of prevention, identification, and intervention with families; as well as larger social/ environmental issues, legislative parameters, and child protective policies.
 Open to sophomores, juniors, and seniors.
 Prerequisite: PRO 314: Child Neglect & Abuse